Dasharo/docs/docs/variants/msi_z690/development.md

-# Dasharo compatible with MSI PRO Z690-A WIFI DDR4 - development
+# Dasharo compatible with MSI PRO Z690-A - development

 ## Intro

-This document gather various notes and documentation useful for development of Dasharo compatible with the MSI PRO Z690-A WIFI DDR4 platform.
+This document gather various notes and documentation useful for development of Dasharo compatible with the MSI PRO Z690-A platform.

 ## Hardware connection